 Don't forget to add your new users to the Administrators group; it's easy to forget to do that after creating them.

 Restrictding access to resources after the proof-of-concept phase.

 If you're past the proof-of-concept phase and want to restrict access to your resources, first:

 - Make sure you're familiar with the basic IAM components, and read through the example scenario: Example Scenario

-- Think about how to organize your resources into compartments: Setting Up Your Tenancy
+- Think about how to organize your resources into compartments: Learn Best Practices for Setting Up Your Tenancy

 - Learn the basics of how policies work: How Policies Work

 - Check out some typical policies: Common Policies

 - Read the next section for more information